LVPlayground/playground/javascript/features/player_favours/README.md

 # Feature: Player favours
-A lof of the Las Venturas Playground administrators and players are fantastic people who have spent hundreds, if not thousands of hours improving the community.
+A lot of the Las Venturas Playground administrators and players are fantastic people who have spent hundreds, if not thousands of hours improving the community.
 For such players, occasionally, we develop small bits of functionality specific to their likings.